 In a typical hospital, it is possible to call up data on salaries and rates of differential pay.
 However, there is no ability to track compensation by cost center, let alone use that information to forecast and control costs.

 A primary reason for this is that, despite there being a plethora of information on staffing, the data are all stored in separate silos.
-Scheduling data are in the schedules.
-Time tracking data are in the time & attendance system.
+Scheduling data is in the schedules.
+Time tracking data is in the time & attendance system.
 Wage information is in the payroll system.
 Credential information is in the human resources system.

 Tons of data - none of it presented in a way that would allow healthcare leaders to see where their costs are going.

-Even if these data were all in one place, there would still be two more obstacles to using it.
-One, the data are rarely available in real time and, two, the data are not available to the people who need it for decision-making in the field.
+Even if this data were all in one place, there would still be two more obstacles to using it.
+One, the data is rarely available in real time and, two, the data is not available to the people who need it for decision-making in the field.